PhilipYip1988/python-tutorials/anaconda/windows/install/readme.md

 <img src='./images/img_111.png' alt='img_111' width='450'/>

 ### Jupyter

+Jupyter is preinstalled in Anaconda.
+For Miniconda, a custom Python environment will need to be created, detailed below.

 Jupyter is an abbreviation for Julia, Python et R. There are four main applications: